'Look closer' - Crawley Town's supporters' association responds after accounts reveal £1.4 million loss

 and live on Freeview channel 276

-The accounts for Crawley Town, who are owned by WAGMI United, were published on Thursday night – you can see them here – and they show a £1.4million loss since they took over in April 2022.
+The accounts for Crawley Town, who are owned by WAGMI United, were published on Thursday night – you can see them here – and they show a £1.4million loss in the year period between June 2021 and June 22.
+For the majority of that period the club was owned by previous owner Ziya Eren.
+WAGMI took over the cub in April 2022.

 This news was soon followed in an article by the Daily Mail which said: “Crawley Town are attracting interest from other American buyers just 18 months after being bought by crypto consortium WAGMI United.
 Following a turbulent period which saw them narrowly avoid relegation to the National League...Crawley have started the League Two season well under manager Scott Lindsey, with their owners already fielding inquiries over a potential sale.”